 The opening in 1991 of the original Bar Bodega on Wellington’s upper Willis Street spawned a thriving alternative music scene in the early to mid 90s.
 It was centred around an unlikely, yet somehow perfect, venue and an encouraging proprietor: Fraser McInnes.
-Many distinctive and often short-lived bands played there regularly.
+Many distinctive and often short-lived bands played there on a regular basis.

 My first recollection of the old Bar Bodega was seeing This Will Kill That, who made a beautiful din.
 I remember being impressed that they had a recording which I promptly bought and wore out.
 It was on cassette which was the standard medium for local bands self-releasing their own music.
 Many of these cassettes could be found at Solid Air Records, a tiny hole in the wall shop owned by John Pilley near the corner of Vivian and Cuba St. John took our first EP release, Bilge Festival’s Baby Monk Girl, and I remember going in nervously once a week or so to see if he had sold any copies.